During a disease outbreak, you may need to quarantine your family to keep disease from entering into your home.

 Keep Disease Out of Your Home

-If the purpose of quarantine is to keep healthy family member well, you’ll need to be prepared ahead of time with all of the supplies you need for food, sanitation, and hygiene.
+If the purpose of quarantine is to keep healthy family members well, you’ll need to be prepared ahead of time with all of the supplies you need for food, sanitation, and hygiene.
+It’s difficult to quarantine your family if you don’t have supplies on-hand to survive during a long period of time.

 You’ll want to seal off the outside entrances of your home using duct tape and plastic sheeting to cover doors and windows.
 Most people find it helpful to cut out plastic sheeting ahead of time that will fit these entrances so that in times of stress, all you have to do is tape them up.